-So, in order to practice the tonglen, in order to practice taking on the loss ourselves and giving the victory to others, it’s very important to understand that these negative things that we’re taking on and the positive things that we’re giving, all are like an illusion.
-That’s why I kept on referring to the fact that the understanding of voidness is very important for all of these practices.
+So, in order to practice tonglen, taking the loss on ourselves and giving the victory to others, it’s very important to understand that the negative things we’re taking on and the positive things we’re giving are like an illusion.
+That’s why the understanding of voidness is in fact very important for all of these practices.

-Then we end with a dedication.
-We think, whatever positive force has come from this, whatever understanding has come from this, may this truly act as a cause for reaching enlightenment, for the benefit of all.
+We end with a dedication.
+We think, whatever positive force and understanding that has come from our discussion, may this truly act as a cause for reaching enlightenment for the benefit of all.